In addition to the core academic subjects, our students enjoy a variety of special subjects that enrich, inspire creativity, and develop talent.

 At Edgewood Campus School, we believe that technology is a tool for learning, not an end in itself.

 All students from kindergarten through grade eight take information technology and computer science classes.
 Students in grades kindergarten through two learn to use iPads to reinforce content area knowledge, create original work, and learn tablet proficiency skills.
 In grade three, students learn keyboarding and to use Google apps for education.
-In grades four through eight, students use Google apps for education and other various web 2.0 tools to learn digital citizenship, pre-coding skills, digital research, and to create multimedia.
+In grades four through eight, students use Google apps for education and other various technologies to learn digital citizenship, pre-coding and coding skills, digital research, and to create multimedia.

 All students at Edgewood Campus School participate in our music program.
-We explore musical concepts through sequenced listening and skill-building activities.
+Our students engage in a wide variety of musical activities, including singing, playing instruments, composing, improvising, and creative movement, all while developing strong and sequenced musicianship skills.
 We introduce students to a variety of topics including music theory, music history, music appreciation, composition, aesthetic awareness, careers in music, and the role of music in everyday life.
-Utilizing their voice as the primary tool for expression, they also explore musical concepts with various melodic, harmonic, and percussion instruments.
-Students of all ages spend time in music class learning songs for liturgical celebrations and special events.
+All students perform in our winter concert.
+Our 4k-6th grade students perform in a spring concert, while our 7th and 8th grade students produce and perform a musical.
+All students spend time in music class preparing for liturgical celebrations and special events to ensure music has a special place in the heart of our community.

 Our library curriculum supports the language arts goals of learning how to acquire, evaluate, and share information.
 We work to assist in the development of communication skills while providing connectedness through all areas of study.
 Students may utilize the library during open times with teacher permission or during the scheduled class time.

 Instruction includes the organization and care of library materials, evaluating selected information, exploration of the variety of literature, and an appreciation for the authors and illustrators.
-Teachers grade students on their levels of participation, behavior (listening, sharing, and respect for library and materials), completion, and quality of assignments.
+Teachers grade students on their levels of participation, behavior (listening, sharing, and respect for library materials), and application of library skills.
+These skills include identifying the type of needed resource or genre, locating materials, using book parts to gather information, and the evaluation and sharing of the selected information.

 Our physical education program emphasizes participation, fun, and cooperation.
 During the early grades we focus on motor development and enhancing endurance, strength, and flexibility.
 The primary components of the curriculum include cooperative games, motor skill exercises, ball handling skills, and movement.